mgo-af/theme-vercel-root-route-prefix-repro/README.md

 ```

+2. _Add pathPrefix to gatsby-config_
-For the purposes of this demonstration, we're calling setting the value of our prefix path to `vercelredirects`, and instructing Gatsby to use that for the `/docs` directory in its `gatsby-config.js` file:
+   For the purposes of this demonstration, we're setting the value of our prefix path to be `/vercelredirects`, and instructing Gatsby to use that for the `/docs` directory in its `gatsby-config.js` file:

 ```
 // gatsby-config.js in /docs: